Intersection configurations in free and free times free-abelian groups: Introduction

 \section{Introduction}

-The behaviour of subgroup intersections with respect to finite generability has a long and interesting history in the context of non-abelian groups.
-Although finitely generated free groups $\Free[n]$ contain non-finitely-generated subgroups, in 1950's \citeauthor{howson_intersection_1954} proved that the intersection of two (and hence, finitely many) finitely generated subgroups of $\Free[n]$ is again finitely generated; see~\cite{howson_intersection_1954}.
+The behaviour of subgroup intersections with respect to finite generability has a long and interesting history in the context of nonabelian groups.
+Although finitely generated free groups $\Free[n]$ contain non-(finitely generated) subgroups, in the 1950's \citeauthor{howson_intersection_1954} proved that the intersection of two (and hence, finitely many) finitely generated subgroups of $\Free[n]$ is again finitely generated; see~\cite{howson_intersection_1954}.
 In acknowledgment of this initial result, a group is said to satisfy the \defin{Howson property} (or to be \defin{Howson}, for short) if the intersection of any two finitely generated subgroups is again finitely generated.
 As a generalization, B. Baumslag proved in~\cite{baumslag_intersections_1966} the preservation of the Howson property under free products: if $G_1$ and $G_2$ satisfy the Howson property then so does $G_1 *G_2$.
-However, the same statement fails dramatically when replacing the free product by the apparently tamer direct product: the following observation is folklore (it appears in~\cite{burns_intersection_1998} attributed to Moldavanski, and as the solution to Exercise~23.8(3) in~\cite{bogopolski_introduction_2008}).
+However, the same statement fails dramatically when replacing the free product by the apparently tame direct product: the result below is folklore (it appears in~\cite{burns_intersection_1998} attributed to Moldavanski, and as the solution to Exercise~23.8(3) in~\cite{bogopolski_introduction_2008}).